Politics

 By Lina Shannak -

-European trade with Iran
+European trade with Iran"Now we're backpedalling"

 The United States has begun pressurising European companies to halt doing business with Iran.
 Many companies have already acted to avoid the threat of U.S. sanctions in the event of "prohibited business".
 Details from Stefan Buchen